mcrowe/roast/README.md

 // Or... maybe we just make Repo globally accessible, as it is in Elixir.
 Not really a big deal to
 // have global access to the database.

+TODO:

+Add babel in
+Rewrite to not use immutable js
+Don't rely on any external libraries
+Use rambda?